-QSEC LISTENING AND LEARNING SUB-COMMITTEE (22)126 Mrs Louise O'Connor presented an update from the Listening and Learning Sub Committee.
-The Sub-Committee received a presentation from a representative of another Health Board who had recently received a notification from the Health and Safety Executive.
-(HSE) The HSE had concluded that the Health Board had failed to act on previous absconding incidents, which would have better protected a 74 year old patient who absconded and later died following a fall and fatal injury, due to icy weather and the Health Board were fined £850,000 with full costs awarded of £10,627.30 and a number of recommendations will be taken forward by Hywel Dda University Health Board in learning from the incident.
-The Sub Committee received an update from Legal and Risk Services, who provided a detailed presentation on personal injury related claims.
+LISTENING AND LEARNING SUB-COMMITTEE

+Mrs O'Connor presented an update from the Listening and Learning Sub Committee.
+The Sub-Committee had received a presentation from a representative of another Health Board who had recently received a notification from the Health and Safety Executive (HSE).
+The HSE had concluded that the Health Board concerned had failed to act on learning from previous absconding incidents, which would have better protected a 74 year old patient who absconded and later died following a fall and fatal injury, due to icy weather., The Health Board was fined £850,000.
+A number of recommendations will be taken forward by HDdUHB in learning from the incident.

+The Sub Committee had received an update from Legal and Risk Services, who provided a detailed presentation on personal injury related claims.
 Slips, trips and falls was the most significant theme within the claims received by the Health Board.

-The Sub-Committee received an update on the Public Services of Wales Ombudsman report.
-The Committee RECEIVED ASSURANCE by the actions taken by the Sub- Committee to mitigate the risks.
+The Sub Committee received an update on the Public Services Ombudsman for Wales report.

+The Committee RECEIVED ASSURANCE by the actions taken by the Sub Committee to mitigate the risks.

-QSEC STRATEGIC SAFEGUARDING WORKING GROUP
+STRATEGIC SAFEGUARDING WORKING GROUP

-(22)127 Ms Mandy Rayani presented the key updates from the Strategic Safeguarding Working Group highlighting the significant level of activity within the service due to the aftermath of the COVID-19 Pandemic.
+Ms Rayani presented key updates from the Strategic Safeguarding Working Group, highlighting significant levels of activity within the service due to the aftermath of the COVID-19 Pandemic.

-As part of the Violence against Women, Domestic Abuse and Sexual Violence statutory training requirement under the National Training Framework for strategic leaders, Members noted that Welsh Women's Aid have agreed to deliver bespoke Group 6 training to UHB strategic leaders.
+As part of the Violence against Women, Domestic Abuse and Sexual Violence statutory training requirement under the National Training Framework for strategic leaders, Members noted that Welsh Women's Aid have agreed to deliver bespoke Group 6 training to Health Board strategic leaders.